The outreach ministries of St Paul’s are coordinated by the Mission & Outreach Committee.

 At St. Paul’s, our members are encouraged through stewardship to contribute to our vision through welcoming, serving and transforming and follow our hearts to initiate outreach projects as we feel the need.

-- Donation baskets are in the atrium for the Food Bank and for gifts for women and children at Halton Women’s Place.
-These are ongoing outreach projects of St Paul’s recommended by the Mission & Outreach Committee.
+Donation baskets in the atrium for the Food Bank and for new toiletries, clothing and toys for women and children at Halton Women’s Place.
+These ongoing outreach projects of St Paul’s are recommended by the Mission & Outreach Committee.
 Thank you for your support!

 June 4 Supper at Wesley Urban Ministries.
 For many years St. Paul’s has taken a turn serving a Sunday supper for 150 of the needy in Hamilton, at Wesley Urban Ministries, a United Church Mission.
 The meal is paid for through donations from the congregation and volunteers from the church serve the meal.